 When you’re interested in getting systematic coverage of an area on Mapillary, there are some extra tips for you besides the general tips for capturing.
-These are useful regardless of whether you are a group of people coming together just once for a Mapillary photo walk, or an organization working longer-term to attain complete coverage of an entire city/neighborhood.
+These are useful regardless of whether you are working alone, or a part of organization working longer-term to attain complete coverage of an entire city/neighborhood.

 - Plan your route in advance.
 If you aim to cover a big area, divide it into smaller sections and think through how much you can do at a time.

 - Work out the most interesting aspects of the route and determine the best way to capture them.

 - Decide on your mode of transport.
 This depends on the size of the area you are photo mapping.
 From this, you can decide whether it is best to approach the task on foot, by bike or by car.